orionrobots/orionrobots.github.io/products/orion-explorer-faq.md

 <strong>Q: If my robot is broken - can I fix it myself?</strong>

 A: Yes - [all the robots are user serviceable](/2013/12/23/all-our-robots-are-user-serviceable).
 They're made of replaceable parts you put together yourself.
 It designed to be user maintainable and so you could repair or upgrade it.

+<strong>Q: What is easy about it?</strong>

+A:

+* Easy to build - No soldering needed
+* Priced within your means
+* Easy to program
+* Easy to have fun with it, explore with it, expand it and do more than the basics.
+* Did I say that there is no solder needed?

+You can get your kids started on a robotics project for fun, or you can finally start your own robot project with grand ambitions.
+A uni student can get the basics off the ground in the first day, and spend the rest of an assignment extending the robot to do more.